giorgio-bendoni/various-stuff/Inflation.md

 M \times V = P \times Y
 $$
 where
-$M$ : money supply - £1
++ $M$ : money supply - £1
-$V$ : money velocity - the number of times that money supply has circulated in the economy: 3
++ $V$ : money velocity - the number of times that money supply has circulated in the economy in the time period: 3
-$P$ : price level - the price of the goods and services; £1
++ $P$ : price level - the price of the goods and services; £1
-$Y$ : output - the total output of this economy: 3 goods/services
++ $Y$ : output - the total output of this economy in the time period: 3 goods/services.
+This is Real output

+The term ont he left is a measure of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNDM1Mzk4NSw0NzM5NzE0NzEsMTQ0MD
-YzNzY2OCwtMjEwNTYzOTM4OCw5MjM1MDcwMzQsODQ2MjY3ODY0
-LDIwMDE4NTk2MDEsNzg2NTYxOTkzLC0xMjMzMTM1MCwtMTg1OT
-U2MzE1OCwtMTIzNzU1MDU3NiwtMzA0NTI3MjE3LDY2Mzk0Njk1
-LC0xMTM3NzU0N119
+eyJoaXN0b3J5IjpbNzEyNTAwNDIwLDQ3Mzk3MTQ3MSwxNDQwNj
+M3NjY4LC0yMTA1NjM5Mzg4LDkyMzUwNzAzNCw4NDYyNjc4NjQs
+MjAwMTg1OTYwMSw3ODY1NjE5OTMsLTEyMzMxMzUwLC0xODU5NT
+YzMTU4LC0xMjM3NTUwNTc2LC0zMDQ1MjcyMTcsNjYzOTQ2OTUs
+LTExMzc3NTQ3XX0=
 -->